prometheus/test-infra/README.md

 ```

 ### Deploy Prometheus-Meta & Grafana
+> This is used for collecting and displaying the test results.

 ---

-This is used for collecting and displaying the test results.

 - Set the following environment variables
 ```
 export GCLOUD_SERVICEACCOUNT_CLIENTID=<email-id present in service-account.json>
 export GRAFANA_ADMIN_PASSWORD=password
 ```
-**Note:** The `GCLOUD_SERVICEACCOUNT_CLIENTID` is used to grant cluster-admin-rights to the service-account.
+> The `GCLOUD_SERVICEACCOUNT_CLIENTID` is used to grant cluster-admin-rights to the service-account.
 This is needed to create RBAC roles on GKE.

 - Deploy the [nginx-ingress-controller](https://github.com/kubernetes/ingress-nginx) which will be used to access Prometheus-Meta & Grafana.
 ```